opengeospatial/e-learning/README.md

-# e-learning
+# R-Learning for OGC

-Repository to share and plan E-Learning material related to OGC Standards
+This repository is used to share and plan E-Learning material related to OGC Standards